Elves, Dwarves, and Gnomes – Oh My!

 After the first scoring round, you’ll likely owe some taxes for which you’ll need gold coins.
 Many of the elves and dwarves actions also cost a coin or two, making money a scarce commodity.

-You need to balance all these elements and determine the best places to build your structures while increasing your elvish, dwarvish, and gnomish work force to score more points than your competitors.
+One aspect involves the need to balance all the elements and determine the best places to build your structures while increasing your elvish, dwarvish, and gnomish work force to score more points than your competitors.

 The two-player version of Belfort requires that you exercise a small amount of control over a third and fourth player.
 Often this is a facet of a game that I dislike, but since it didn’t seem very intrusive here, I didn’t mind so much.
 Still, it is generally more fun with 3-5 players.